milasudril/maike/README.md

 	git clone https://github.com/milasudril/maike

 The latest release version can be found at [the github release page][1].
-The former may contain features not present in the later, while the later should be used if there is no sufficiently recent version of Maike installed.
+The former may contain features not present in the later and may require an up-to-date version of Maike in order to be compiled.
+The latter alternative always contains a build script that can be used for bootstrapping.

 Before compiling maike, make sure that appropriate `libjansson` development files are available on the system.
-If Maike is not available, run the script `build.sh` within the source directory.
+If Maike is not available, or the installed version is to old, run the script `build.sh` within the source directory.
 It may happen that it is needed to change the permission of that file first.

 	chmod u+x build.sh
 	./build.sh

-If Maike is available, just run your installed version of Maike from the source directory.
+Otherwise, just run your installed version of Maike from the source directory.

 	maike

 If the compilation succeeded, the maike executable should be present in the newly created `__targets` directory.
 In order to use it, copy it to a directory mentioned in your `PATH` variable.
 For example

 	cp __targets/maike ~/bin/maike

+It is *very* likely that you need the additional target hooks.
+These reside inside two shared objects (dll:s)

+	cp __targets/*.so ~/bin/maike

 ## Creating a Maike project